 Winter days are generally bright, clear and crisp and in the highlands the snow-capped mountains sparkle in the sunlight.
 These days are great for walking followed by evenings spent by a log fire after a delicious meal of Tasmanian produce.

 The central highlands and the more mountainous areas often get snowfalls in the winter months.
 However, snow rarely settles at sea level.

 Mount Wellington, in Hobart, has sporadic snow in the colder months (although it's even been known to have snow in November), and you can drive up the mountain to meet it.
 Find out current conditions on Mount Wellington.

-Ben Lomond in the northeast (one hour's drive south of Launceston) is the perfect place for downhill and cross-country skiers.
-Mount Mawson at Mount Field National Park in the south (90 minutes' drive from Hobart) is also a great spot after heavy snowfall.
+Ben Lomond in the north-east (a one-hour drive south of Launceston) is the perfect place for downhill and cross-country skiers.
+Mount Mawson at Mount Field National Park in the south (90-minute drive from Hobart) is also a great spot after heavy snowfall.
 During the season, ski tows operate at both locations.
 Find about current snow conditions at Ben Lomond or Mount Field.

 Tasmania's tracks and trails are world-renowned.
 If your clients are keen bushwalkers, there's no better place to be.
 Direct your clients to the following link, or download some of the information yourself and pass it on.

 A National Parks Pass is needed for entry into all of Tasmania's national parks.
 All money raised protects and maintains the parks for the future.
 Your clients must display a parks pass while in a national park.